SparkPost/support-docs/content/momentum/4/modules/4-adaptive.md

 <dd>

-Introduced in Momentum 4.8.
+_Introduced in Momentum 4.8._

-If set to `true`, the adaptive option values (typically message throttles) cached before a domain was suspended will be considered when it gets resumed (returns from suspension).
-It may be beneficial to set this to true if you want to avoid a domain being suspended over and over because of adaptive rules applied on default values.
+If set to `true`, the adaptive option values (typically message throttles) that were cached _before_ a domain was suspended will be considered when it gets resumed (returns from suspension).
+It may be beneficial to set this to __true__ if you want to avoid a domain being suspended over and over because of default values being applied.
 Default value is `false`.

 </dd>